Pork steak is a cut of meat taken from the shoulder portion of the pig, and the meat from this area can be fairly tough when cooked.

-Place the pork steak in the bottom of a large food storage container with a tight-fitting top.
-Brush the pork steak with vegetable oil or extra virgin olive oil and season the pork steak on both sides with kosher salt and freshly ground black pepper to taste.
+Place the pork steak in the bottom of a large food storage container with a tight-fitting lid.
+Brush the pork steak with vegetable oil or extra-virgin olive oil and season the pork steak on both sides with kosher salt and freshly ground black pepper to taste.

 Place the top on the container and put the pork in the refrigerator for at least 4 hours or overnight.

 Take the container out of the refrigerator and allow the pork steak to drain in a colander for 5 minutes.
 Pat the pork steak dry with paper towels, discarding them as you go until the meat is completely dry.
 Cook the pork steak as desired.

 You can use any type of slightly acidic, sweet liquid to tenderize pork.
 You can try: